-- The expired AP will continue to broadcast SSIDs and allow wireless access to the network based on the most recent configuration applied to the AP.
+- The expired AP will continue to broadcast SSIDs and allow wireless access to the network.

 - There is no technical support provided for an expired AP or an AP that has reached their End of Life date.

 If the Firebox has an active support subscription, you can receive support for issues specific to the Gateway Wireless Controller.
 Support issues specific to APs managed by the Gateway Wireless Controller require a valid AP subscription.